nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 # Font bounding box and character bounding box
 BDF font file has a font bounding box (FONTBOUNDINGBOX).
-This shows that the origin of the font is X=-3, Y=-6.
+This indicates that there is a 6 pixel margin below the font.
 ```
 FONTBOUNDINGBOX 21 26 -3 -6
 ```